Lebesgue and Vilenkin-Lebesgue points and a. e. Convergence of N\"orlund means with respect to Vilenkin systems of integrable functions: Abstract

 \section{Abstract}

 In this paper we derive converge of N\"orlund means of Vilenkin-Fourier series with monotone coefficients of integrable functions in Lebesgue and Vilinkin-Lebesgue points.
-Moreover, we discuss pointwise and norm convergence in $L_p$ norms of such N\"orlund means.
+Moreover, we discuss pointwise convergence and convergence in $L_p$ norms of such Nörlund means.

 \textbf{2000 Mathematics Subject Classification.} 42C10, 42B25.

 \textbf{Key words and phrases:} Vilenkin systems, Vilenkin groups, N\"orlund means, a.e. convergence, Lebesgue points, Vilenkin-Lebesgue points.